utelle/SQLite3MultipleCiphers/readme.md

 ## Version history

+* 1.1.1 - *December 2020*
+  - Fixed a bug on removing encryption from an encrypted database
 * 1.1.0 - *December 2020*
   - Based on SQLite version 3.34.0
   - Added code for AES hardware support on x86 platforms